Wallet Attestation

 Steps 11-12: The Wallet Instance:

 • Constructs the Wallet Attestation Request in the form of a JWT.
-This JWT includes the integrity_assertion, hardware_signature, challenge, hardware_key_tag, and cnf, and is signed using the private key of the initially generated ephemeral key pair.
+This JWT includes the integrity_assertion, hardware_signature, challenge, hardware_key_tag, cnf and other configuration related parameters (see Table of the Wallet Attestation Request Body below) and is signed using the private key of the initially generated ephemeral key pair.

-• Submits the Wallet Attestation Request to the token endpoint of the Wallet Provider Backend.
+• Submits the Wallet Attestation Request to the wallet-attestation endpoint of the Wallet Provider Backend.

-Below an non-normative example of the Wallet Attestation Request JWT without encoding and signature applied:
+Below is a non-normative example of the Wallet Attestation Request JWT without encoding and signature applied:

 {